Watermelon guide

 Domain knowledge is always used.
 Instructions delve deeper into specific topics that may not come up in every conversation.

-Before adding a new instruction, it is important to consider whether it is something you expect from the chatbot in every conversation, or only in specific cases.
+Before adding a new instruction, it is important to consider whether it is something you expect from the AI Agent in every conversation, or only in specific cases.
 Place general instructions in domain knowledge (for example: You always respond briefly and to-the-point) and specific instructions in Instructions (for example: When there are complaints about a delivery, ask for the order number and inquire about what exactly is wrong).

 Next: Finetuning